kuzzleio/sdk-javascript/README.md

 ### Connection to Kuzzle

 By default, the SDK is not connected to Kuzzle when it is instantiated.
-You must manually call the `kuzzle.connect()` method before using the SDK.
+You must manually call the [kuzzle:connect](https://docs-v2.kuzzle.io/sdk-reference/js/6/kuzzle/connect/) method before using the SDK.

 It is then possible to interact with the Kuzzle API through the SDK once the Promise returned by `kuzzle.connect()` has been resolved.